![]() | New River GorgeNational Park & Preserve - West Virginia |

 Stone Cliff Campground

-A walk-in campsite at Stone Cliff Campground
+A Standard Wooded Walk-In Site at Stone Cliff Campground

-Sign at entrance to Stone Cliff Campground
+A Standard Beach Campsite at Stone Cliff Campground

-campsite with fire ring
+A sandy campsite with a fire ring near some green shrubby plants.

 Thayer Campground